erling6232/imagedata/docs/Sorting.rst

 definition.
 This allow to treat the acquired series as a time series with the `timeline` property.

+NOTICE: Trigger Time is now implemented in the standard library.
+This discussion remains here to document the possible uses.

 .. code-block:: python

     def get_TriggerTime(im: Dataset) -> float: